Dragonlance: Fifth Age: Development

 Dragonlance: Fifth Age was developed because TSR was looking to sell a non-Dungeons & Dragons type game.

 Sue Weinlein Cook liked the idea of a more story based game.

 Publication history

 Dragonlance: Fifth Age was published as a boxed set and released in 1996.
 Dragonlance: Fifth Age was written by William W. Connors and Sue Weinlein Cook.
-The set included three booklets (128 pages, 96 pages, and 48 pages respectively), a deck of 82 Fate Cards, 18 character sheets depicting famous characters from the novels, and a map of Ansalon - the part of Krynn in which the game is set.
+The set included three booklets (128 pages, 96 pages, and 48 pages), a deck of 82 Fate Cards, 18 character sheets depicting characters from the novels, and a map of Ansalon where the game takes place.

 Dragonlance: Fifth Age was in planning before Dragons of Summer Flame was out.

 Heroes of Steel is the first boxed expansion for the Dragonlance: Fifth Age campaign world.

 Reception

 Paul Pettengale reviewed Dragonlance: Fifth Age for Arcane magazine, rating it an 8 out of 10 overall.
 He commented that "Dragonlance comes of age with the release of a game dedicated entirely to this heroic gameworld.
 And it's nothing like AD&D." He compares the Saga Rules System to AD&D: "Where AD&D is complex, verbose, highly detailed and rule-bound, the diceless Dragonlance system is flexible, quick and stresses the importance of playing heroic roles in the world of Kyrnn rather than replicating a quasi-reality and trouncing anything which is uglier than you are."
 He felt that using cards instead of dice "cuts out the randomness of dice throws, enabling the player to keep the high-point cards in his hand ready for when he really needs them."
 He explained that the changes in the setting make for "a turbulent, often bitter campaign world, but one in which the strong prevail" and noted that it is the players "who have enjoyed the novels who are most likely to revel in this game".
 He surmised that, despite the openness of things such as the spell system imply that an experienced referee is recommended to run this game, it is "a system that can be easily adapted by anyone - it gives you the freedom to get out of it exactly what you want, rather than pinning you down to a certain style of play".
 He concluded by saying: "Fifth Age is an able system, which stresses dynamic play, cuts out the randomness of dice throws, and which is set in a colourful campaign setting (with bags of novel-based background to draw on).
 It won't be to everyone's tastes, but I for one thought it was fun, fast and replicated the feel of what Dragonlance is all about."